Building a home is overwhelming (been there, done that!) … and one of the hardest (yet most fun) parts is designing a functional kitchen!

 7. SOFT CLOSE DRAWERS + CABINETS

-8. CENTRAL VACUUM VACPAN TOE KICK
+8. CENTRAL VAC TOE KICK

-When turned on (with your foot … hence the name), the intense suction allows you to sweep crumbs and debris right into your central vac system.
+When turned on (with your foot … hence the name), the intense suction allows you to sweep crumbs and debris right into your central vac.
+Easy breezy!

 Tip: we installed our toe kick on the inside of the island so it wouldn’t be visible from the family room.
 You can see my toe kick in the kitchen island photo above.